Skip to content

 This clarity is intentional.

-Instead of thinking in terms of pooled funds, think:
+Rather than thinking in terms of pooled funds, the most effective approach is:

 "Each property must be financially healthy on its own."